missjody/ReactPortfolio/README.md

 ## todos

-  * /home
-    * Some sort of inspirational message on the footer
   * /projects
     * add sixth project
-  * /contact
-    * Resume
-* Set up new favicon
  * Set up manifest?
 So that it still works while offline?
 INclude favicon and index.html
 * GitHub
   * Double check all projects displayed so that they're in tip top shape, add gifs to them?
   * Clean up comments